 The Company leases offices and manufacturing facilities under various non-cancelable operating leases expiring at various times through the fiscal year ending March 31, 2020.
 All of the leases require the Company to pay maintenance, insurance and property taxes.
 The lease agreements for primary office and manufacturing facilities provide for rent escalation over the lease term and renewal options for five-year periods.
 Rent expense is recognized on a straight-line basis over the term of the lease.
 The difference between rent expense recorded and the amount paid is credited or charged to deferred rent, which is included in other long-term liabilities in the accompanying balance sheets.
-The balance of deferred rent was approximately \$0.2 million as of each of June 30, 2016 and March 31, 2016.
-Rent expense was approximately \$0.6 million during the first quarter of each of Fiscal 2017 and Fiscal 2016.
+The balance of deferred rent was approximately \$0.2 million as of each of September 30, 2016 and March 31, 2016.
+Rent expense was approximately \$0.6 million during each of the three months ended September 30, 2016 and 2015.
+Rent expense was approximately \$1.2 million during each of the six months ended September 30, 2016 and 2015.